jianshu93/blog/_posts/2023-12-19-ANI-calculator.md

 ![_config.yml]({{ site.baseurl }}/images/fastANI_correction_new_arrow.png)
 **Figure 3**.
 Linear correction of fastANI to approximate alignment-based ANI.

-This idea will be applied in the newest version of fastANI, which will be available soon!
+This has been applied in the newest version of fastANI, which is available [here](https://github.com/jianshu93/FastANI/releases/tag/v1.34).
+We will update the bioconda version soon.

 **References**:

 1.Jain, C., Dilthey, A., Koren, S., Aluru, S., and Phillippy, A.M.
 (2017) A fast approximate algorithm for mapping long reads to large reference databases.
 In International Conference on Research in Computational Molecular Biology: Springer, pp. 66-81.

 2.Jain, C., Rodriguez-R, L.M., Phillippy, A.M., Konstantinidis, K.T., and Aluru, S. (2018) High throughput ANI analysis of 90K prokaryotic genomes reveals clear species boundaries.
 Nature Communications 9: 5114.